PothulaNagaJyothi/Personal-Portfolio-Webpage/README.md

   - I have edited the text in the copyright sentence in the footer section.

-## Scrrenshots of the Responsive Personal Portfolio Web Page
+## Screenshots of the Responsive Personal Portfolio Web Page

   ## Screenshots of Desktop view